 When circumstances necessitate a move, and it is approved by the area coordinator, students will be given a new room assignment by the HOO as space permits.
 Space on campus can be quite limited, and a new room assignment will likely be in the dorms.

 Though all decisions about who fills mod vacancies are ultimately made by the HOO, the current residents of mods may express their wishes in several ways, which will be taken into consideration by the HOO as much as administrative need permits.
 Mods are encouraged to list "alternates" (suggestions to the HOO of students they would like to live with), and to assign accurate housing designations to the mod in order to help the HOO make thoughtful placement decisions.
 Though we encourage mods to list these aspects right after they win the mod during the housing lottery, students may update these lists at any time by emailing the HOO and cc-ing all other modmates.

 Residents wishing to switch rooms within a mod may do so pending approval from the HOO.
 A simple form is required, which can be picked up at the HOO, downloaded here, or emailed to the mod upon request.
 Moving into an empty room additionally requires the approval from all modmates (confirmed by their signatures on the form).
 When rearranging within a mod, the double must be either full (two students) or empty (no students).
 Room switches between the fall and spring semesters must be requested, approved, and completed before leaving for winter break.
 More information on deadlines will be distributed via email and the daily digest closer to the date.
-These restrictions are placed due to the complicated nature of housing students who are returning from leave, field-study, and exchange for the spring semester, as well as accommodating the incoming class.
+These restrictions are placed because of the complicated nature of housing students who are returning from leave, field study, and exchange for the spring semester, as well as to accommodate the incoming class.